cristiansolis29/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ##Observations

-Requires reshape2 and data.table packages
+Requires reshape2 and data.table packages.
-Loading the test and the train data
+Loading the test and the train data.
 Loading features and activity labels.
 Extracting both the mean and std column names and data.
 Processing data.